leonardof108/leonardof108/README.md

 ![Leonardo Ferreira](https://github.com/user-attachments/assets/89a216fa-0446-4483-89f0-f97a4febce34)

-# 🚀 Leonardo Ferreira | Backend & DevOps
+# 🚀 Leonardo Ferreira | Backend Developer

-I'm a  student passionate about **backend development, DevOps, and software engineering**.
-My focus is on building **clean, scalable, and reliable systems** while constantly learning and improving.
 I'm a **System Analysis and Development** student building a strong foundation in **Java backend development** and **software engineering**.
 My focus is on writing **clean, scalable, and reliable systems** while continuously **expanding my skills**.

 ---